cheton/webapp-boilerplate/README.md

     * On development, using `npm install` will install dependencies specified in both the `dependencies` and `devDependencies` property.
     * On production, using `npm install --production` will ensure that the development dependencies are not installed.

+6. Install [Redis](http://redis.io/) to use RedisStore in Socket.IO

+        $ yum install redis

 ## Quick start

-* On development, use `grunt dev` to perform tasks such as linting and unit testing, and start the app with Supervisor to monitor changes.
+* On development, use `grunt dev` to perform tasks such as linting and unit testing, and start the app with Node or Supervisor to monitor changes.

         $ grunt dev
         $ NODE_ENV=development node app/main.js